Chat with us, powered by LiveChat

 • Letter of Offer;

-• Further documentation required before decision can be made; or
+• Further documents required before a decision can be made; or

 • Rejection of application.

-This institute participates in the Streamlined Visa Processing (SVP) program established by the Department of Home Affairs (DHA).
-All international students are required to satisfy the Australian Government’s Genuine Student (GS) requirements.
+This institute participates in the Streamlined Visa Processing (SVP) program, established by the Australian government’s Department of Home Affairs (DHA).
+All international students are required to satisfy the Australian government’s Genuine Student (GS) requirements.

 A Confirmation of Enrolment (CoE) will only be issued upon meeting the following: